steviemilitello/ttrpg-tracker/README.md

 ![a picture of the entity-relationship diagram](images/erm.png)

+### REQUIREMENTS

+- Models: User, Collection
+- API: Board Game Atlas: https://www.boardgameatlas.com/api/docs
+- RESTful routes: utilize routes for examples of user story below such as showing all the books, showing the users collection, adding and deleting books to their collection etc.
+- ODM / MongoDB - utilize ODM to create a database of game information

 ### USER STORY

 - As a user they want to be able to be able to add items they own to a collection